 - Mix together orange juice, lemon juice, vanilla, ginger and ground cardamom.

 - Mix in the sugar followed by the grated beetroot and apple

-- Add the beetroot relish mixture into the Multicooker bowl, close the lid and press start.
+- Add the beetroot relish mixture into a pot and cover.

 - After 20 min, open the lid and let the relish cook till finished mixing regularly.